QualiTorque/terraform-provider-torque/docs/resources/gitlab_enterprise_repository_space_association.md

 ### Required

-- `base_url` (String) Repository base URL.
-For example: https://gitlab-on-prem.example.com/
 - `branch` (String) Repository branch to use for blueprints and automation assets
+- `credential_name` (String) The name of the Credentials to use/create.
+Must be unique in the space.
 - `repository_name` (String) The name of the GitlabEnterprise repository to onboard.
 In this example, repo_name
 - `repository_url` (String) The url of the specific GitlabEnterprise repository/project to onboard.
 For example: https://gitlab-on-prem.example.com/repo_name
 - `space_name` (String) Existing Torque Space name